 Download the complaints policy for further information.

-If you would like further information regarding the school's Freedom of Information Policy, please contact Mr Paul Draper, Business Manager at the school and he will be pleased to help you.
+If you would like further information regarding the school's Freedom of Information and Publication Scheme, please contact Mr Paul Draper, Business Manager at the school and he will be pleased to help you.